 on writing dockerfiles

-I wanted to collect some of the snippets that I use for writing Dockerfiles.
-Obviously, there is a lot of nuance in how to structure the Dockerfile and how to build projects, so this isn't meant to cover every possibility, but instead to serve as a starting point that I can share with others.
+and how to build projects, so this isn't meant to cover every possibility, but instead to serve as a starting point that I can share with others.

 FROM

-A Dockerfile starts from somewhere and that starting point is the argument to the FROM instruction.
+instruction.
 There's lots of options: all the main Linux operating systems (e.g. Ubuntu, Debian, Fedora, etc) and some more niche operating systems that can optimize Docker image size and speed (e.g. Alpine).

 In general, I think Ubuntu is almost always a reasonable starting point.
 I like to check what the latest release is and then go one version earlier.
 So, today (Dec 9, 2022), the Ubuntu Wikipedia article Kinetic Kudu 22.10 as the latest, so I would build the Docker image from Jammy Jellyfish 22.04 LTS.